-With the improvement of accuracy and precision, GNSS has contributed to the mm-level applications as: earth dynamics monitoring, global reference frame definition, natural disaster monitoring, weather forecasting etc. In all these applications, precise GNSS (Global Navigation Satellite System) products including orbits and clocks play a fundamental role.
-Today, most precise GNSS products are provided by the IGS (Dow et al. 2009) and its Analysis Centers.
+Shanghai Astronomical Observatory (SHAO), Chinese Academy of Sciences (CAS), Shanghai, China applications, precise GNSS (Global Navigation Satellite System) products including orbits and clocks play a fundamental role.
+Today, most precise GNSS products are provided by the IGS [1] and its Analysis Centers.
 Each AC provides its products to the AC Coordinator for combination.
 ACs develop their own software packages by implementing different strategies, which as a result improving the robustness of the combined products.